-Most pickleball paddles have an edge-guard going around the face of the paddle.
-The edge-guard is intended to protect (guard) the edge of your paddle from potential damage.
+Most pickleball paddles have an edge guard going around the face of the paddle.
+The edge guard is intended to protect (guard) the edge of your paddle from potential damage.
 Obviously, an edge guard takes up a bit of paddle surface area so a ball hit on the edge guard may result in a mishit.
-The edgeless paddle will provide just a bit more paddle surface area in which to strike the ball.
+The edgeless paddle will provide just a bit more surface area in which to strike the ball.

-The grip on your pickleball paddle is another consideration in the purchase of your pickleball paddle.
+The grip is another consideration in the purchase of your pickleball paddle.
 The shape, size, and texture should all be considered.
 With respect to the grip size – a measure of the circumference of the grip – everyone has their unique preference.
 Grip sizes are generally between 4″ and 4 ½” in 1/8″ increments.

 Pickleball paddles come in various shapes and sizes.
 USA Pickleball, in section #2 of their official rulebook, details the size requirements for pickleball paddles.
 Specifically, it states that “the combined length and width, including any edge guard and butt cap, shall not exceed 24 inches (60.96 cm).
 The paddle length cannot exceed 17 inches (43.18 cm).”

-A “classic” paddle shape has been a paddle that measures approximately 8″ x 15 ¾.”
-Manufacturers and brands are beginning to get more creative in their offerings by making more than just a “classic” pickleball paddle shape, however.
+A “classic” shape has been a paddle that measures approximately 8″ x 15 ¾.”
+Manufacturers and brands are beginning to get more creative in their offerings by making more than just a “classic” shape, however.

-Elongated paddles are also becoming more common-place.
+Elongated paddles are also becoming more commonplace.
 Elongated paddles take advantage of the full 17 inches of length permitted.
-However, these paddles sacrifice face-width to stay within the combined length and width requirement.
-This means longer reach, but narrower sweet spot – perhaps perfect for singles where reach is more critical.
+However, they sacrifice face width to stay within the combined length and width requirement.
+This means longer reach, but a narrower sweet spot – perhaps perfect for singles where reach is more critical.
 For the beginner, because of this narrow sweet spot, an elongated paddle is much more challenging.

 >>READ MORE: Pickleball Equipment Needed to Play the Game<<